ncase/mental-health/index.md

 Still, thanks for the constructive criticism, and protecting my need for intellectual honesty!

 > 🐺 You're welcome.
-And, thanks for finally actually trying to understand me... instead of drowning me out with risky behaviors and "Well, Actually"s.
+And, hey, thanks for actually trying to understand me... instead of drowning me out with risky behaviors and "Well, Actually"s.

-Anything else you'd like to add?
+Of course!
+Any final words?

 > 🐺 Yes.
-Just one word.
+Just one.

 Yeah?